sullivanc6/Projects/README.md

-# Projects
+# html_parsing
-A repository for sample work done in classes or in my free time
+A rough Ruby script for parsing through an HTML file.